Don’t Stop Believing – Your Garden Reinvented

 What is Succession Planting?

 Succession planting is a way of planting that maximizes your harvest.
-You plant one vegetable right as another finishes.
+You plant one vegetable right as another one finishes.
 There are a few ways to do this:

 - Harvest Crop – Using the same plot for another set of vegetables after harvest.
 When a crop is finished, plant another, with a shorter maturity date, in its place.
 Leafy greens, followed by potatoes, are a great example of harvesting and replanting.